sarismet/sophomore/cmpe250-project1-ismetsari2016400324-master/README.md

-this project is to understand the c++ and what the pointers do
+this project is to understand the c++, what the pointers do, headter files.